timmorrisdev/MS2-song-remixer/README.md

 I submitted this project to the 'peer-code-review' Slack channel on Monday 11th August to collect user feedback.

-I receieved several positive reactions to the site but did not get any comments to highlight any issues or negative user experience.
+I received several positive reactions to the site but did not get any comments to highlight any issues or negative user experience.
 I will leave the site active on this channel and collect any data for possible future development.

 ## Cross-Browser/Device Testing
 I tested the site across multiple devices using different browsers.